-Generally owned by the company’s Finance Director, the financial chop is used for all bank transaction, including check issuance and fund transfers.
+Generally owned by the company’s Finance Director, the financial chop is used for all bank transactions, including check issuance and fund transfers.

 The fapiao seal is required to issue official invoices.
 A fapiao without this stamp is not valid and therefore cannot be used as part of a business expense claim.

-Far less common than the seals above, the department seal can be a very useful tool in for larger corporations.
+Far less common than the seals above, the department seal can be a very useful tool for larger corporations.
 A seal can be carved for each department of the company and be used to manage internal procedures while also acting as a powerful risk management tool.
-It however does not have any legal value outside the company and shouldn’t be used in transactions involving an external third-party.
+It, however, does not have any legal value outside the company and should not be used in transactions involving an external third-party.

-There is a myriad of other chops that you may want to apply for or that may be mandatory depending on your business scope and activities (customs chop, translation chop, contract chop etc…)
+There is a myriad of other chops that you may want to apply for or that may be mandatory depending on your business scope and activities (i.e. customs chop, translation chop, contract chop, etc.)